YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: An action requiring a snapshot file was unable to access the temporary directory.

-Action: Verify the directory exists and has appropriate access permissions for the user performing the action.
+Action: Verify that the directory exists and has appropriate access permissions for the user performing the action.

 ------------------
 SSTMPFILOPEN